 This is absolutely one of my all-time favorite recipes.
 It is consistently served on weeknights at our house and yes, it is kid-friendly my friends.
 (I also throw in a tip for when you don’t feel like making homemade tomato sauce……) So, basically, this is just the best recipe ever.
 There.
 I said it.

 I am so excited to be (finally) sharing this recipe with you guys!
-It is just so damn good!
+It is just so good!
 Not going to lie, I almost feel like I should never share the dumpling recipe ….
 I am having a Gollum in the Lord of the Rings moment … But I love you guys too much so I am spilling the beans!

 Next, make your meatballs.